toasty-dev/Solar-Lib/README.md

 Yes, you can easily create and apply custom themes using the theme module.

-## 🛠️ Contributing

-We’re always looking for contributors to help make Solar Lib even better.
-If you’d like to contribute:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.

-For more details on contributing, please check out our [contribution guidelines](#).

 ## 🔧 Support

 If you encounter any issues or have questions, feel free to open an issue on the GitHub repository or join our Discord server for live support.